sashinpivotal/pcf-dev-students-notes/README.md

 -   What is a service?
 What is a service instance?
 -   What is the role of service broker?
 What rest operations does it support?
--   What is a market place?
+-   What is a `marketplace`?
 What is a plan?
 -   What is binding?
 What is the end result of a binding?
--   How can you tell what services are bound to an application?
+-   What `cf` command can you use to tell what services are bound to an application?
--   How can you tell what applications are bound a service?
+-   What `cf` command can you use to tell what applications are bound a service?
 -   Once you bind an application to a service instance, do you do "restart" or "restaging"?
 -   What is the difference between "brokered service" (the